imagestream/opuntia-docs/sr1000/hardware.rst

    | 11        | Power LED/Button|                  |                | Status LED     |
    +-----------+-----------------+------------------+----------------+----------------+

-.. note:: The Managment and Managment-10g interfaces may be used as normal interfaces in Opuntia.
-But the Managment-10 Interface will always expose the system BMC IPMI.
+.. note:: The Management and Management-10g interfaces may be used as normal interfaces in Opuntia.
+But the Management-10 Interface will always expose the system BMC IPMI.
 So care should be taken to provide the needed security if using this interface.

-The managment interface will be configured with a static
+The management interface will be configured with a static

 The status LED has several different operating modes depending on the current system status.
 This table shows the different LED apperance and system status.